How to tell if your Relationship turned into a Situationship

 New Vs established relationships

 New relationships are often scrutinised both by the people in them, and friends and family around (or even millions of viewers).
 More established relationships, however, are often not subjected to healthy scrutiny even by their participants.
-Whilst the adage, ‘if it ain’t broke, don’t fix it’, might appeal to some, paying scant attention to your relationship is the quickest way to find yourself waking up to discover you’re now in a situationship not a relationship.
+Whilst the adage, ‘if it ain’t broke, don’t fix it’, might appeal to some, paying scant attention to your relationship is the quickest way to find yourself waking up to discover you’re now in a situationship, not a relationship.

 Active relationships Vs passive situations

 A relationship means being connected.
 I would argue it also means being in an actively engaged state with another person.
-A healthy relationship in not a passive state that washes over you.
+A healthy relationship is not a passive state that washes over you.
 One of the most common explanations for separating I hear in my work with divorcing couples is that they have grown apart.
 No big event, no affair, no shouting or screaming - just simply they have nothing in common and have nothing much to do with each other apart from transactional interactions concerned with running a shared household.

 It can take many months or even years for a transactional relationship to breakdown to the point of splitting up.
 But often there’s been a period of silent hurt, resentment or the feeling of marking time.
-Eventually there’s a realisation that if you took away the situation you are in, i.e. living together, there would be nothing left… and suddenly you feel really lonely.
+Eventually, there’s a realisation that if you took away the situation you are in, i.e. living together, there would be nothing left… and suddenly you feel really lonely.

 5 characteristics of positive relationships